PaolaChaux/Workshop002/README.md

 * Postgres
 * Apache airflow
 * CSV files
-*Visualization tool: PowerBI
+* Visualization tool: PowerBI

 ## Features
-#### The most important thing that can be highlighted is that there were several problems when using new tools but they were easily overcome.
-We were able to observe that although they are random data, they were quite logical when it came to drawing conclusions.
-I was able to find that in the last year of registration which would be 2022, there was only data until July, which had to be taken into account when making precise conclusions.
+#### The most important thing that  I can be highlighted is that there were much several problems when using new tools.
+We were able to observe that the data was very versatile and they lent themselves to carrying out the analysis depending on what you wanted to achieve due to the number of attributes that both had.
+I was able to find that in the year 2019 had several awards records and in the others only 1 per year, which had to be taken into account when making precise conclusions.

 ## Installation Steps
 #### 1. Clone the repository.